Find out if you are eligible to apply for university accommodation.

 One payment covers everything - rent, utilities, amenities and unlimited internet.
 University Accommodation residences feature a suite of facilities for residents including gyms, rooftop terraces, meeting rooms, game rooms, music rehearsal studios, sporting and laundry facilities, dedicated study spaces, 24/7 staffing, a year-round program of events and much more.
 For full details, please check the accommodation website

-No. The application fee is non-refundable.
+No, the application fees is non-refundable.

 Contact us